xavdid/website/src/pages/projects.md

 ## Greatest Hits

+- [david.reivews](https://github.com/xavdid/david.reviews) ([site](https://david.reviews/)), a full featured media review site backed by Airtable I've run since 2023.
+I wrote about it [in more detail](/blog/post/static-review-site-with-airtable/) if you're curious about the internals!
 - [reddit-user-to-sqlite](https://github.com/xavdid/reddit-user-to-sqlite), a CLI tool for archiving data about a Reddit user.
 Made as part of the [2023 Reddit API Controversy](https://en.wikipedia.org/wiki/2023_Reddit_API_controversy).
 I wrote [a blog post about it](/blog/post/archive-your-reddit-data/), and it was [covered by Wired](https://www.wired.com/story/how-to-download-your-reddit-data/).
 - My [Advent of Code solutions](https://github.com/xavdid/advent-of-code) (and accompanying [solution writeups](https://advent-of-code.xavd.id/)) for the yearly [Advent of Code](https://adventofcode.com/) puzzles ([more info](/blog/post/building-aoc-showcase/))
 - [Universal Test Runner](https://github.com/xavdid/universal-test-runner), for running the unit tests in any repo.
 Adapted into the [Exercism](https://exercism.org) [CLI's](https://exercism.org/docs/using/solving-exercises/working-locally) `test` command ([PR](https://github.com/exercism/cli/pull/1092)).
 This is my current favorite project; I [blogged about it](/blog/post/run-every-test/)!